Copwatch

-The stated goal of at least one Copwatch group is to engage in monitoring and videotaping police activity in the interest of holding the police accountable in the events involving assaults or police misconduct.
-They also develop theoretical and practical approaches to security and justice structures to replace the police (abolitionism).
-They practice an intersectional critique of capitalism and analyze crime as a consequence of social problems that cannot be fought by surveillance and punishment.
-Therefore, they demand social solutions especially in relation to violence in structural power relations (sexist, racist, anti-Semitic violence), an accepting drug approach as well as material security.
+They also propose theoretical and practical approaches to security and justice structures to replace the police.
+They criticize capitalism and see crime as a consequence of social problems that cannot be fought by surveillance and punishment.

-Copwatch was first started in Berkeley, California, in 1990.
+Copwatch was started in Berkeley, California, in 1990.

 Methods

 The main function of most Copwatch groups is monitoring police activity.
 "Copwatchers" go out on foot or driving patrols in their communities and record interactions between the police, suspects, and civilians.
 Copwatchers hope that monitoring police activity will provide a deterrent against police misconduct.
-Some groups also patrol at protests and demonstrations to ensure that police do not violate the rights of protesters.
+Some groups also patrol protests and demonstrations to ensure that police do not violate the rights of protesters.
 One Copwatch organization states that it has a policy of non-interference with the police, although this may not be true for all groups.
-In Phoenix, Arizona, copwatchers have increased efforts of "reverse surveillance" on the police in an effort to document racial profiling.
+In Phoenix, Arizona, copwatchers have increased the practice of "reverse surveillance" of the police in an effort to document racial profiling.
 They believe that Arizona Senate Bill 1070, a controversial law that allows police to question people they believe are illegal immigrants, will increase racial profiling by police.

 Copwatch groups also hold "Know Your Rights" forums to educate the public about their legal and human rights when interacting with the police, and some groups organize events to highlight problems of police abuse in their communities.

-Copwatch calls for intervention in or critical accompaniment of police controls in order to support those affected, especially by racial or class profiling.
-Educational work regarding the powers of the police as well as rights towards the police is therefore a focus of the work in order to empower more people for these interventions.
+Copwatch calls for responses to, or critical evaluation of, police controls in order to support those affected, especially by racial or class profiling.
+Educational work regarding the powers of the police as well as civilian rights is a focus of Copwatch in order to support more people in their encounters with police.